Lions not renewing offensive coordinator Cooter’s contract

-ALLEN PARK, Mich. — The Detroit Lions are not renewing offensive coordinator Jim Bob Cooter’s contract.
+ALLEN PARK, Mich. — The Detroit Lions are not renewing offensive coordinator Jim Bob Cooter’s contract after the team sputtered to a 6-10 season while quarterback Matthew Stafford struggled.

 The Lions announced their decision Tuesday, two days after finishing 6-10 in coach Matt Patricia’s first season at the helm.
 Cooter was a holdover from Jim Caldwell’s staff, but his first season with Patricia did not go well.